• Menu

 Sargassum Seaweed Facts

-Wrapped by ocean currents, this mat of seaweed floats on the surface of the water and serves as a resting area and spawning ground for a vast array of life from eels to sea turtles.
+Wrapped by ocean currents, this mat of seaweed floats on the surface of the water.
+It serves as a resting area and spawning ground for a vast array of life from eels to sea turtles.

 While sargassum seaweed is a natural phenomenon that has been occurring for centuries, the influx of sargassum in recent years have been larger, thicker and more widespread.